On Air Now

 You have to kick him out again

 Little Mix started as they meant to go on with their debut single, 'Wings'.

 The song of empowerment covers themes of overcoming doubt and rising above negativity.

 "Mama told me not to waste my life (ah-ooh)

 She said, "Spread your wings, my little butterfly" (ah-ooh)"

 If you don't back yourself, how do you expect others to?

 "Your words don't mean a thing.
 I'm not listening."

-"I needed to lose you to love me, yeah"
+"I needed to lose you to love me, yeah" – enough said!

 Throughout the track, Selena details the journey of discovering one's true self through recovering from a breakup.